rayaanguy/Bhai/README.md

   ##  3) Technology and tools used ÷

-  This website created using html and css and in 2nd page font tool was used
+  This website created using html and css and js also in 2nd page font tool was used

    ##  4) Inspiration ÷